Is There a Montana Stimulus Check Coming in 2024?

 While there’s no new Montana stimulus check or individual income tax rebate check for 2024, you can get some tax relief by claiming federal and state tax credits.
 A larger tax refund can certainly provide temporary help if you need it.

-If you need ongoing assistance or need help with basic necessities like food, housing, or healthcare, use the Benefit Finder tool to find a list of programs for which you can apply.
+If you need ongoing support or need help with basic necessities like food, housing, or healthcare, there are several financial assistance programs for which you can apply.

 Visit our Idaho stimulus checks, North Dakota stimulus checks, and Wyoming stimulus checks pages for information about programs you can apply for in those states.